 New location for profile photo

-Profile picture has been removed from overlapping the cover photo.
-While it was fun to create interesting graphics that combined the two photos, it was also limiting and if FaceBook changed any size of the graphics the creativity just looked unintentional.
+The profile picture has been removed from overlapping the cover photo.
+While it was fun to create interesting graphics that combined the two photos, it was also limiting, and if FaceBook changed any size of the graphics the creativity just looked unintentional.

 Cleaner layout of the buttons on the cover photo